fssfll/fssfll/lessons/drivebase_settings/drivebase_settings.md

 robot.settings(straight_speed=200, straight_acceleration=100, turn_rate=100, turn_acceleration=100)
 ```
  * The line above configures the speed and acceleration used by **straight()** and **turn()**
+ * Don’t worry about the straight_acceleration and the turn_acceleration entries for now, you will not need use these while you’re still a beginner, but might do more with them as you gain experience
  * **straight_speed(speed in mm/s)** - Speed of the robot during **straight()**
  * **turn_rate(rotational speed in deg/s)** - Turn rate of the robot during **turn()**
  * This is described in additional detail here [https://pybricks.com/ev3-micropython/robotics.html](https://pybricks.com/ev3-micropython/robotics.html)